The Local Hole revealed by galaxy counts and redshifts: Conclusions

 We then made a Hubble diagram using the $\overline{z}(m)$ technique of \citet{soneira_1979}.
 Before we could detect peculiar velocities we had to make LSS corrections to make the model for $\overline{z}(m)$ take account of the inhomogeneities already found.
 In the 6dFGS-SGC region we found that the LSS-corrected $\overline{z}(m)$ prefers a solution that includes a 633kms$^{-1}$ CMB velocity component for the Local Group relative to galaxies in this direction.
 In the 6dFGS-NGC and SDSS-NGC regions the more distant galaxies still preferred the solution without the CMB velocity added to the Local Group and so can be said to prefer a bulk motion solution where the local motion towards the CMB dipole direction has not converged.

 The local under-densities we have found will imply faster local expansions.
 Indeed, we noted that such a scenario is not inconsistent with the results we found with $\overline{z}(m)$.
 Such a faster local expansion could help alleviate the tension at the $\approx5$\% level between recent local and CMB measures of $H_{0}$ \citep{planckpara_2013}.
 The naive expectation for the effect on $H_{0}$ can be derived by assuming linear theory, $\delta H_{0}/H_{0} = - \tfrac{1}{3} \Omega_m^{0.6}/b \times \delta \rho_{g}/\rho_{g}$ where the bias, $b\approx1$, for the standard model.
 Then the $19\pm3$\%, $z<0.05$, $K<12.5$, under-density we report suggests an $\approx2-3$\% increase in $H_{0}$.
+Indeed, this level of variation is not inconsistent with estimates of the cosmic variance of $H_{0}$ in $\Lambda CDM$ \citep{kalus_2013,marra_2013}.
 However, for the Southern Galactic cap region where we found a deeper underdensity of $\approx40$\%, a larger $H_{0}$ correction of $6-7$\% would be implied.

 Finally, we investigated the evidence for an even larger local under-density out to $\approx300$h$^{-1}$Mpc.
 We first determined the $n(m)$ normalisation at fainter $K\approx16$mag and $r\approx20.5$mag from GAMA and SDSS.
 We found excellent agreement with the K model counts at $K\approx15$.
 This normalisation implies that the under-density in the SDSS-NGC volume may extend to $\approx300$h$^{-1}$Mpc and even deeper if the SDSS-NGC $r<17.2$ $n(z)$ is to be believed.
 However, there is increased uncertainty in $r$ due to the likelihood of increased evolutionary effects as well as the count model normalisation uncertainty.
 Although $\overline{z}(m)$ at these limits cannot test further this 300h$^{-1}$Mpc under-density dynamically, we have noted that any cosmology that fits the SNIa Hubble diagram before accounting for the Local Hole must fail at some level afterwards.